CesiumGS/3d-tiles-samples/EXT_mesh_features/ComplexTypes/README.md

 The latter refer to a simple example `ENUM` class that is also defined in the schema.

-### Metadata Instances
+### Metadata Entities

-The actual instances of this class, which are associated with the feature IDs, are defined with a [property table](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features#property-tables).
+The metadata entities are the actual instances of this class.
+They are defined with a [property table](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features#property-tables).
 The rows of this table correspond to the feature IDs.
 The columns of this table correspond to the properties of the class.
 The data for each column is stored in a standard glTF `bufferView`.

 Based on the type information from the metadata class, the contents of these buffer views is interpreted as follows: